bkuhn/talks/IPO-2012/ipo.markdown

 + I'm disturbed Harald Welte &amp; I've inspired creation of the &ldquo;compliance&rdquo; industry.

-+ Ironically, this industry wants enforcement to seem worse than it is.
++ Ironically, &ldquo;compliance&rdquo; industry wants enforcement to seem worse than it is.

 + FUD aids their mission.